 - Light

 - Truth

-- Love
+- love

-- Repentance, confession of sins
+- repentance, confession of sins

-- Cleansed and forgiven through Jesus Christ our Advocate
+- cleansed and forgiven through Jesus Christ our Advocate

 - Spirit of God-begettal from the Father

-- Obedience-commandment-keeping
+- obedience-commandment-keeping

-- True knowledge
+- true knowledge

-- Living and abiding in God's way
+- living and abiding in God's way

 - Jesus Christ spiritually dwelling in each Christian

-- And the end of that then is eternal life
+- the end of that then is eternal life

-Then he contrasts it-let's go to page two-with the devil's way, which is. darkness and deception or error.
-Now what is the key Scripture we've gone back to time and time again.
-There is no lie from the Truth.
-And this, I think, is going to have to be the basic way that we are going to have to approach things for new people.
-Because new people are interested in what?
-Truth!
-There's been enough around that they can all see the phony-baloney stuff of hierarchy and religion and politics and all of this.
-And if God is going to call them, how is God going to call them?
+Then he contrasts it with the devil's way, which is.
+Darkness, deception or error.
+What is the key Scripture we've gone back to time and time again?
+There is no lie from the Truth!

+This, I think, is going to have to be the basic way that we are going to have to approach things for new people.
+New people are interested in Truth!
+There's been enough around that they can all see the phony-baloney stuff of hierarchy, religion, politics and all of this.
+If God is going to call them, how is God going to call them?
 Through His Truth!
-So the way to approach a lot of this is this way.
-There is no lie of the Truth.
+So the way to approach a lot of this is this way: There is no lie of the Truth.

-- How can the Truth of God be supported by the lie of Christmas? - How can the Truth of God be supported by the lie of Easter? - Go back and look at both of those-what are those?
-Those are merchandising, which is the greatest sin of Satan the devil.
+- How can the Truth of God be supported by the lie of Christmas? - How can the Truth of God be supported by the lie of Easter? - What are those? - Those are merchandising, which is the greatest sin of Satan the devil!

-A lot of people think the sin of Satan the devil was his original rebellion.
+A lot of people think that the sin of Satan the devil was his original rebellion.
 But his original rebellion was merchandising.
-And are they not merchandised with Christmas and Easter?
+Are they not merchandised with Christmas and Easter?
 Oh my, yes!
 Then you take all of these other things.

-Why does the God of light and love and truth need a lie to support Him?
-He does not need it.
+- Why does the God of light, love and truth need a lie to support Him? - He does not need it!

 So, that's why John wrote this.
-Here's the way of the spirit of deception, the children of the devil in darkness.
+Here's the way of the spirit of deception, the children of the devil in darkness:

-- Darkness
+- darkness

-- Deception and lies
+- · deception and lies

-- Loving the world
+- loving the world

-- Hating God and the brethren
+- hating God and the brethren

-- The spirit of the devil, which is his influence and the counterfeit begettal
+- the spirit of the devil, which is his influence and the counterfeit begettal

-- The denial of the sinful nature and sinful actions-why, we're all good wonderful people.
+- the denial of the sinful nature and sinful actions: 'why, we're all good wonderful people'

-- Disobedience-commandment-breaking, lawlessness and transgression
+- disobedience, commandment-breaking, lawlessness and transgression

-- False knowledge
+- false knowledge

-And isn't it interesting, as I pointed out last week, how that a true translation of eating of the tree: 'You shall know good and evil.'
+Isn't it interesting how that a true translation of eating of the tree: 'You shall know good and evil.'
 But it really should be translated: 'You shall be knowers of good and evil.'
-Now, there's a difference, because a 'knower' is someone who establishes the standard of good and evil.
-Which then really tells us that going all the way back to the Garden of Eden, the religion that Satan the devil preached was what?
-Gnostic!
-A Gnostic is a knower.
+There's a difference, because a 'knower' is someone who establishes the standard of good and evil, which then really tells us that going all the way back to the Garden of Eden, the religion that Satan the devil preached was Gnostic!
+A Gnostic is a knower!

-Now, what do all these religions do?
+What do all these religions do?
 They establish their own religion while they're rejecting God's-every single one of them.
 What are all these secret societies based upon?
-Inner knowledge.
+Inner knowledge!
 Knowers!
 Goes right back to the beginning-that's incredible!
-And that's Satan's way-false knowledge.
+And that's Satan's way, false knowledge.

-Living and abiding in the devil and deception, the devil spiritually motivating his children, and the end of that is spiritual death!
+living and abiding in the devil and deception, the devil spiritually motivating his children, and the end of that is spiritual death!